paradite/ai-replace-swe/README.md

 Use a [L2 tool](https://prompt.16x.engineer/blog/ai-coding-l1-l5#task-level-automation-l2-products) like cursor, aider, Cline or 16x Prompt to integrate Claude with your codebase context and only pass relevant context to the LLM, this dramatically improves the output quality and reliability.

 Experiment with a [L4 tool](https://prompt.16x.engineer/blog/ai-coding-l1-l5#ai-software-engineer-l4-products) like Devin, Marblism or bolt.new to see how the trend is evolving in full stack end-to-end development.
 They are stil in the early stage, but might become better rapidly with new frontier models like o3.

+## Are software engineers doomed?

+No. There will be other professions born out of the AI adoption.

+For example, software promoters who are technical people and specialize in improving effectiveness and efficiency of building software using AI tools.
+Like how sales engineers or solutions engineer today don't directly code the product, but help clients get the most out of the product.

 ## Where do we get the senior software engineers?